 One thing an absence management system brings that can help with this is visibility for all.
 Having clear visibility of holiday allowance at the click of a button is far more likely to encourage thinking about taking that holiday, rather than having to send an email or make a phone call to HR and annoy them by asking your remaining allowance…. before even thinking about having to fill out a lengthy form and submit a request!

 Whitepaper: Your expert guide to Absence Management in the Legal Sector

 Click the image below for your exclusive access to our FREE guide to Absence Management within the Legal sector.
-Our insightful whitepaper aims to help guide your leave tracking and absence decision making processes going forwards, with a range of eye catching stress related stats and advice on managing the careful balance between allowing holidays at the same time and ensuring a minimum staffing level is upheld.
+Our insightful whitepaper aims to help guide your leave tracking and absence decision making processes going forward, with a range of eye-catching stress-related stats and advice on managing the careful balance between allowing holidays at the same time and ensuring a minimum staffing level is upheld.